BinomialLLC/basis_universal/README.md

 [PVRTexTool](https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/)

+After compression, the compressor transcodes all slices in the output .basis file to validate that the file decompresses correctly.
+It also validates all header, compressed data, and slice data CRC16's.

 For the maximum possible achievable quality with the current format and encoder, use:

 `basisu x.png -slower -max_endpoints 16128 -max_selectors 16128 -no_selector_rdo -no_endpoint_rdo`